David Jassy: Murder conviction

 The trial began on January 13, 2010.
 Jassy's attorney contended he was defending himself, his girlfriend, and his vehicle from "an angry drunk."
 The prosecution countered that Jassy was the aggressor.
 On February 1, 2010, he was convicted of second-degree murder but not guilty of assault with a deadly weapon and leaving the scene of an accident.
 On March 4, 2010 Jassy was sentenced to 15 years to life imprisonment.
 He was scheduled to be eligible for parole in 2024.
-On March 27, 2020, California Governor Gavin Newsom commuted Jassy's sentence to time served and he was released from prison on parole.
+On March 27, 2020, California governor Gavin Newsom commuted Jassy's sentence to time served, and he was released from prison on parole.

 Recordings under incarceration

-The program known as Youthful Offender Program (or Y.O.P.) came about due to a change in U.S. legislation, allowing youthful offenders entering prison under the age of 22 that were supposed to go to level 4 high security prison for serving their sentences, were afforded an opportunity to be transferred to San Quentin prison which is a level 2 minimum security prison.
-Y.O.P. run by the California Department of Corrections and Rehabilitation (CDCR) also stipulated the creation of various programs to help in rehabilitation of offenders, with very positive results.
+The Youthful Offender Program (YOP) came about due to a change in U.S. legislation, allowing youthful offenders entering prison under the age of 22 into a level 4 high security prison to be afforded an opportunity to be transferred to San Quentin prison, a level 2 minimum security prison.
+YOP, run by the California Department of Corrections and Rehabilitation (CDCR), also stipulated the creation of various programs to help in rehabilitation of offenders, with very positive results.

-This prompted David Jassy already in San Quentin to volunteer in a musical program launched in 2015.
-Jassy's project "Y.O.P.
-Mixtape Program" tried to help young inmates through his own songwriting and record producing experience to allow the youth enrolled to record their own music in a studio inaugurated in the prison.
-Jassy explains that he grew up listening to rap and it affected his mood according to what rapper he was listening to.
-He encouraged the talented youth imprisoned on various offences to channel their feelings through music and lyrics they composed, thus serving as a rehabilitation and hopefully serve as a tool to help prevent other youth to fall into the same path through listening to a more genuine output of music from those actually incarcerated rather than the gangsta rappers they are accustomed to hear who just glorify prison life.
-Jassy also imposed a rule that in the recordings he would help in launching, no profanity would be allowed in the lyrics.
+This prompted David Jassy, already in San Quentin, to volunteer in a musical program launched in 2015.
+Jassy's project YOP Mixtape Project endeavored to help young inmates through his own songwriting and record producing experience to allow them to record their own music in a studio inaugurated in the prison.
+Jassy explained that he grew up listening to rap and it affected his mood according to what rapper he was listening to.
+He encouraged the imprisoned youth to channel their feelings through music and lyrics they composed, thus serving as rehabilitation and a tool to help prevent other youth from falling into the same path through listening to music from those actually incarcerated rather than unincarcerated gangsta rappers who glorify prison life.
+Jassy also imposed a no-profanity rule in the recordings he helped with.
 From an initial mixtape project, the program developed into a more involved music mentorship program.
-Jassy says the mixtape released has caught the attention of music industry celebrities like Common and DJ Khaled, who are now supporters of the program.
+Jassy said the mixtape program has caught the attention of music industry celebrities such as Common and DJ Khaled, who are now supporters of the program.

 Contagious

-Jassy is part of the hip-hop band, Contagious, one of four official inmate music groups at San Quentin that perform at various yard shows, graduations and events inside the prison during the year.
-Jassy is the primary songwriter and front man of the band, that also includes convicted prisoners Paul Comauex (vocals), Lee Jaspar (on guitars), Kevin Sawyer (on keyboards) and James Benson (on drums).
+Jassy is part of the hip-hop band Contagious, one of four official inmate music groups at San Quentin that perform at various yard shows, graduations and events inside the prison during the year.
+Jassy is the primary songwriter and front man of the band, which also includes prisoners Paul Comauex (vocals), Lee Jaspar (on guitars), Kevin Sawyer (on keyboards), and James Benson (on drums).
 Contagious is under the supervision of prison staff and technician Raphaele Casale.